-At June 27, 2021, we had approximately 3,752 associates worldwide, of which approximately 494 were employed in the United States and approximately 3,258 were employed outside of the United States.
-Approximately 204 or 5.4 percent were represented by a collective bargaining agreement, all of whom are our production associates at our Milwaukee, Wisconsin facility.
+At July 3, 2022, we had approximately 3,373 associates worldwide, of which approximately 488 were employed in the United States and approximately 2,885 were employed outside of the United States.
+Approximately 180 or 5.3 percent were represented by a collective bargaining agreement at our Milwaukee, Wisconsin facility, all of whom are our production associates.
+Approximately 104 or 3.1 percent were represented by a collective bargaining agreement at our Leon, Mexico facility.
 In recent years, we have not experienced any significant work slowdowns, stoppages or other labor disruptions.
-The current contract with the unionized associates is effective through September 17, 2021.
+The current contract with our Milwaukee unionized associates is effective through November 1, 2025.
+The current contract with our Leon unionized associates is effective through April 12, 2023.